angular/angular/aio/content/guide/http.md

 ### Requesting a typed response

-You can structure your `HttpClient` request to declare the type of the response object, to make consuming the output easier and more obvious.
+Structure your `HttpClient` request to declare the type of the response object, to make consuming the output easier and more obvious.
 Specifying the response type acts as a type assertion at compile time.

 <div class="alert is-important">

 Specifying the response type is a declaration to TypeScript that it should treat your response as being of the given type.
-This is a build-time check and doesn't guarantee that the server will actually respond with an object of this type.
+This is a build-time check and doesn't guarantee that the server actually responds with an object of this type.
 It is up to the server to ensure that the type specified by the server API is returned.

 </div>